Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/openbaardomein/gebied/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-03-17T16:45:35.586Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Begraafplaats:(Begraafplaats -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.499Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Begraafplaats:(Begraafplaats -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Natuur:(Natuur -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Natuur:(Natuur -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Bufferzone:(Bufferzone -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Bufferzone:(Bufferzone -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Groenzone:(Groenzone -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Groenzone:(Groenzone -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Parking:(Parking -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Parking:(Parking -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Park:(Park -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Park:(Park -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Plein:(Plein -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Plein:(Plein -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Recreatiegebied:(Recreatiegebied -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Recreatiegebied:(Recreatiegebied -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Recyclagepark:(Recyclagepark -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.501Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Recyclagepark:(Recyclagepark -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Spoorweg:(Spoorweg -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.502Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Spoorweg:(Spoorweg -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.588Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Wegzone:(Wegzone -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.502Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Wegzone:(Wegzone -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.589Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Tuinzone:(Tuinzone -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.502Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Tuinzone:(Tuinzone -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.589Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Volkstuin:(Volkstuin -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.502Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Volkstuin:(Volkstuin -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.589Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Waterverkeerzone:(Waterverkeerzone -> Gebied) is not an association with a source role.
+2025-08-20T08:01:52.502Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Waterverkeerzone:(Waterverkeerzone -> Gebied) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T16:45:35.589Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:52.503Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:45:35.590Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:52.503Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:45:35.590Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:52.503Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-OpenbaarDomein:OSLO-Adres).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:45:35.590Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel:Deprecated) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:52.503Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel:Deprecated).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T16:45:35.590Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Dienst) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T08:01:52.507Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-OpenbaarDomein:OSLO-Dienst).
+Using fallback URI (http://todo.com/) instead.

 #||# -------------------------------------